CodingMarkus/Epistaro/doc/dev/CStyleGuide.md

 Function attributes are placed on their own line above the function definition.

 Between the closing brace of a function and the next statement there are two blank lines.
 Three blank lines separate groups of functions.
 Inside functions there is at most one blank line to group instructions.

-Function declarations, definitions and calls may be broken along their parameters:
-- If they fit on one line, keep them on one line.
-- If two lines are required, multiple parameters per line are allowed.
+If you need to group multiple instructions groups, use grouping comments.

-- If more than two lines are required, use one parameter per line.
+Function declarations, definitions and calls may be broken along their parameters.
+There may be up to three parameters per line for up to two lines.
+If more than two lines are required, there is one parameter per line.

 Examples:

 	void func1( param1, param2 );

 	void func1(
-		param1, param2,
+		param1, param2, param3
-		param3, param4
 	);

 	void func1(
+		param1, param2, param3,
+		param4, param5, param6
+	);

+	void func1(
 		param1,
 		param2,
 		param3,
-		param4
+		param4,
+		param5,
+		param6,
+		param7,
+		param8
 	);